6rian/pokedexcli/readme.md

 PokedexCLI is a command line REPL for interacting with [PokeApi](https://pokeapi.co/).
 It includes commands for navigating through locations in the Pokemon world, exploring those locations for Pokemon, and catching and inspecting Pokemon in your Pokedex.

+To get started, type `help` to see a list of available commands.

 ## Requirements
 - Go version 1.18 or higher